 Runner up: Samsung SmartThings Power Outlet, it's one of the smallest, and most attractive plugs around.
 It also includes a temperature sensor, making it potentially more useful.

 Of course, just like window/door sensors, most smart home kits will include a smart plug, so it's best to use those, and if you require more, buy identical/compatible ones.

 Keys are so old-fashioned, aren't they?
-In the ultimate smart home you'll open everything with your smartphone, if it has battery (and with a numeric keypad if not).
+In the ultimate smart home you'll open everything with your smartphone, if it has battery (and with a keyfob if not).

-The Keyfree lock from Yale can be opened remotely from a smartphone app anywhere you have an internet connection - very useful if your friends arrive early, or your child loses they keyfob.
+You can send keys via the app to anyone - very useful if your friends arrive early, or your child loses their keyfob.